-- 24. A full breakdown of scores across all services is attached at Annex 1.
-This shows the scores for each factor, the response rate and the service's overall engagement score (out of 1000) which then translates onto Best Companies ranking unclassified (0-599), One To Watch (600-659.5), 1star (659.5-696.5), 2star (696.5 738) and 3star (738+.) - 25.
-On the factors in Annex 1, a RAG rating has been applied to identify areas of strength (scoring above 5 green) and potential areas of focus (scoring below 3.75 red.)
+17. A full breakdown of scores across all services is attached at Annex 1.
+This shows the scores for each factor, the response rate and the service's overall engagement score (out of 1000) which then translates onto Best Companies ranking - unclassified (0-599), One To Watch (600-659.5), 1star (659.5-696.5), 2star (696.5 - 738) and 3star (738+.)

+- 18. On the factors in Annex 1, a RAG rating has been applied to identify areas of strength (scoring above 5 green) and potential areas of focus (scoring below 3.75 red.)
 From this data, services where there are two or more areas scoring below 3.75 include Adult Social Care Operations, Mental Health, Trading Standards, Fire and Rescue, and Legal Services.
-All of these areas scored below 4 for Fair Deal and at least one other factor.

-- 26. The highest single overall factor score was for Democratic Services, who scored 5.69 against 'Personal Growth'.
-Four of the eight factors scored above 4 across all service areas My Manager, My Company, My Team and Personal Growth. - 27.
+All of these areas scored below 4 for Fair Deal and at least one other factor. - 19.
+The highest single overall factor score was for Democratic Services, who scored 5.69 against 'Personal Growth'.
+Four of the eight factors scored above 4 across all service areas My Manager, My Company, My Team and Personal Growth. - 20.
+Annex 2 shows the change in scores between 2016 and 2017 where a comparison is possible.
 There are caveats with comparing services year on year due to changes in the structure.
 However, there are some notable increases including Children's Services which has become a One To Watch this year and increased its overall score from 596.8 to 631.8, due to increased ratings across Leadership, My Company, My Manager, Fair Deal, Personal Growth and My Team.